PdIPS/CBXpy/docs/userguide/dynamics.rst

    x^i \gets x^i - \lambda\, dt\, (x_i - c_\alpha(x)) + \sigma\, \sqrt{dt} |x^i - c_\alpha(x)| \xi^i

 with an additional correction step on the drift.
 If you want to implement a custom update, you need to overwrite this method in an inherited class.
 Additionally, there might be certain procedures that should happen before or after each iteration.
 These can be implemented in the method :meth:`pre_step <cbx.dynamics.CBXDynamic.step>` and :meth:`post_step <cbx.dynamics.CBXDynamic.step>`.
-For example the base dynamic class :class:`CBO <cbx.dynamics.CBXDynmaic>`, saves the position of the old ensemble before each iteration:
+For example the base dynamic class :class:`CBO <cbx.dynamics.CBXDynamic>`, saves the position of the old ensemble before each iteration:

 .. code-block:: python